2019 Tennessee RiverLine Pilot Community Program

 The 2019 Tennessee RiverLine Pilot Community Program is composed of three elements:

-Community Leadership Workshop: A workshop facilitated by the Tennessee RiverLine Partnership with Pilot Community leaders to gain feedback on the Tennessee RiverLine vision, discuss community needs and priorities, identify ideas and opportunities to enhance recreation and river access, and understand how the Tennessee RiverLine Partnership can help communities realize the vision.
+Community Leadership Workshop: A workshop facilitated by the Tennessee RiverLine team to gain feedback from community leaders on the Tennessee RiverLine vision.
+Our team and selected leaders will discuss needs and priorities of each Pilot Community, identify ideas and opportunities to enhance recreation and river access, and understand how the Tennessee RiverLine Partnership can help communities realize the vision.

 2019 Pilot Community Program Schedule

 Do you live in a 2019 Tennessee RiverLine Pilot Community?
 Interested in following along with Pilot Program activities?
-Check back here for additional details about scheduled activities in each community in the coming weeks.
-The following weeks have been confirmed for Pilot Community Programming:
+Our team will be traveling for Pilot Community Programming the following weeks:

 Pilot Community Program Outcomes